-- The introduction of a formal behavior rating for all employees in the 2014 performance year. - A formal process of identifying "notable events"2. - A Global Consequence Management Framework to support and guide line managers to deal with employee conduct breaches and apply the appropriate actions including variable pay award adjustments. - The introduction of a claw-back (recovery of paid/vested compensation) policy applicable to MRT's effective 1 January 2015.
-This policy will be applicable to award for the 2014 performance year.
+- A separate behavioral rating covering all employees, which informs their eligibility for variable pay and influences their variable pay determinations. - A formal process of identifying "notable events". - A Global Consequence Management Framework to support and guide line managers to deal with employee conduct breaches and apply the appropriate actions including variable pay award adjustments. - The introduction of a claw-back (recovery of paid/ vested compensation) policy applicable to MRT's effective 1 January 2015.